 When faced with a cold, inhuman future, it sparked the humanity in all of us to fight back – for balance, for ease, for connection, for trust, for something greater than ourselves.

 I loved how uncomfortable Faith Popcorn made us feel.
 She literally “broke” our brain’s traditional thinking pattern.
 We were reminded that the future is not a destination, but something that as humans, we shape along the way, in any way we choose, collectively, or as individuals.
 We were reminded that the only way for us humans to really think through what a new truth could be, is to get outside our comfort zones.
 Only there, is where we start asking questions – the messy, provocative questions that spark conversations that matter and birth new ideas – instead of preaching our comfortable platforms, or sharing what we already know to make ourselves feel validated and important.

 Faith’s book is titled “The Popcorn Report 2025: A Leap of Faith”.
 Having heard how she looks at things today, it makes me wonder what “faith” she will be asking the human race to invest?
 Or is the title just a clever play on words to validate her new predictions?

 Only time will tell.
 The Future of Work won’t be solved in an afternoon, or three days.
 But a critical conversation was sparked this past week – not just for 30 Futurists, PureMatter or IBM – but for all of us who care about work, our future, and how humans fit into all of it.

 I personally don’t believe the future has to be “either/or”.
-I think companies like IBM, that are actively starting these conversations and are willing to live outside their own comfort zones to build their own technologies with humanity in mind, get that humans and business go hand in hand.
+I think companies that are actively starting these conversations and are willing to live outside their own comfort zones to build their own technologies with humanity in mind, get that humans and business go hand in hand.
 Anyone mindful of this will emerge out front.

 How will we shape our future of work?
 At the end of tomorrow, the choice is really ours.